 Between tall fescue and Kentucky bluegrass (KBG), which one should you plant in your lawn?
 While both are cool-season grasses, there are a number of factors unique to each of them that will help you choose which one is most suitable for your yard.

-The difference between Kentucky Bluegrass vs tall fescue is the cost factor and appearance.
-Tall fescue requires about 1 lb of nitrogen fertilizer per 1000 sq. ft. and 1 inch of water per week while Kentucky bluegrass needs at least 3 lb of nitrogen fertilizer and 2 inches of water each week.
+The difference between Kentucky bluegrass vs tall fescue is the cost factor and appearance.
+Tall fescue requires about 1 lb of nitrogen fertilizer per 1000 sq. ft. while Kentucky bluegrass needs at least 3 lb of nitrogen fertilizer.

 Below, I’ve delved deeper into the fine differences between these grass species.

 Since Kentucky bluegrass and tall fescue are both cool-season grasses, these two turfgrass species have various similarities.
 Still, that doesn’t mean that there are no differences between the two.
 If anything, there are lots of differences between these two lawn kinds of grass.

 Here’s a table that summarizes the differences between Kentucky Bluegrass and tall fescue:

 |Tall fescue requires 1 lb of nitrogen fertilizer per 1000 sq. ft.||KBG requires 3 - 6 lbs. of nitrogen per 1,000 sq. ft.|

 |Develops bunchy sods and is more traffic-resistant.||Forms dense sods but does not tolerate traffic stress as well.|

 |Tall fescure requires only about 1 inch of water every week or 1.5 inches per week when grown in sandy soils.||KBG requires at least 2” of water per week - twice as much of water as Tall fescue.|